KEBOAIBEK/JS-exercises/README.md

 First variant: "crazyKats" - 44, 23, 71, "funnyDucks" - 65, 54, 49
 Second variant: "crazyKats" - 85, 54, 41, "funnyDucks" - 23, 34, 27
 ```

+## Exercise8: capitalizeWords

+Write a JavaScript function called capitalizeWords that takes a string as a parameter and capitalizes the first letter of each word in the string.
+The function should return the modified string.

+For example, given the string "hello world, how are you?", the function should return "Hello World, How Are You?".

+Write a function that splits the string into an array of words, capitalizes the first letter of each word using the toUpperCase() method, and joins the words back into a string using the join() method.